 Your water can come in the form of plain water, water with flavors or ingredients added, tea, or the water that’s naturally part of foods like fruits, vegetables, and broth.
 It’s all water your body can use.

-So instead, I drink this lemonade water.
-In addition to the lemon juice, I add raw apple cider vinegar and minerals, plus a bit of liquid stevia to balance the sour.
+I drink this lemonade water in the morning.
+In addition to the lemon juice, I add raw apple cider vinegar and minerals and powdered ginger.
+If you wish, feel free to add a bit of liquid stevia to balance the sour.
 I find it delicious, easy to drink, and very refreshing!

 In a quart size jar (or double this recipe and fill a half gallon jar), combine all ingredients.

 Then fill the jar to the top with good, clean water.